zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 *****************

-Based on where the source code of the application is located we can distinguish between three basic application types.
+Based on where the source code of the application is located we can distinguish between three basic application types:

+* Zephyr repository application
+* Zephyr workspace application
+* Zephyr freestanding application

 You can find out more about how the build system supports all the application types described in this section in the :ref:`cmake_pkg` section.